 - Each speeding ticket has a fine: the faster the speed the higher the fine.

-- Speeding tickets for driving more that 15km/h over the speed limit have demerit points.
+- All Speeding tickets for more than 15km/h over the speed limit have demerit points.

 - Speeding tickets for more than 50km/h over the speed limit, the prosecutor can ask that your driver’s licence be suspended for at least thirty (30 days).

-- For G1 and G2 drivers or drivers with a graduated driver’s licence, speeding tickets with four (4) demerit points means a thirty (30) day licence suspension.
+- For G1 and G2 drivers or drivers with a graduated driver’s licence, all speeding tickets with four (4) demerit points have a thirty (30) day licence suspension.

 Insurance Implications for Speeding Tickets

 The actual cost of a speeding ticket in Ontario can be much more than the fine on the ticket.
-Insurance companies are always looking to assess what the risk for any insurance policy holder.
+Insurance companies look at the risk for any insurance policy holder.

-Insurance companies believe that if a person receives speeding tickets and traffic tickets that the chance of that person being involved in an accident or making a claim is higher than those who don’t.
+Insurance companies believe that if a person has speeding tickets on their driving record then chance of that person being involved in an accident or making a claim is higher than those who don’t.

 Insurance companies are constantly looking at speeding tickets and any traffic ticket as an opportunity to increase the insurance premiums for the driver.

-For more information about winning your case, call OTT Legal today.
+For more information about winning your traffic ticket call the office in your area.